Shawnee: Precontact history

-Uncertainty surrounds the fate of the Fort Ancient people.
-Most likely their society, like the Mississippian culture to the south, was severely disrupted by waves of epidemics from new infectious diseases carried by the first Spanish explorers in the 16th century.
-After 1525 at Madisonville, the type site, the village's house sizes became smaller and fewer.
-Evidence shows that the people changed from their previously "horticulture-centered, sedentary way of life".
+The ultimate fate of the Fort Ancient peoples remains uncertain.
+It is widely thought that their society, like that of Mississippian cultures farther south, was profoundly disrupted by successive waves of epidemic disease introduced through early contact with Spanish explorers during the 16th century.
+Archaeological evidence from the period after 1525 at the Madisonville site, the type site, indicates that village house sizes became smaller and less numerous.
+Additional findings suggest a departure from a previously "horticulture-centered, sedentary way of life".

-There is a gap in the archaeological record between the most recent Fort Ancient sites and the oldest sites of the historic Shawnee.
-The latter were recorded by European (French and English) archaeologists as occupying this area at the time of encounter.
-Scholars generally accept that similarities in material culture, art, mythology, and Shawnee oral history linking them to the Fort Ancient peoples, can be used to support the connection from Fort Ancient society and development as the historical Shawnee society.
-But there is also evidence and oral history linking Siouan-speaking nations to the Ohio Valley.
+A gap exists in the archaeological record between the most recent Fort Ancient sites and the earliest sites associated with the historic Shawnee.
+The latter were documented by European (French and English) archaeologists as occupying the region at the time of sustained contact.
+Scholars generally accept that similarities in material culture, artistic traditions, mythology, and Shawnee oral histories linking them to Fort Ancient peoples support the possibility of a cultural and historical connection between Fort Ancient society and the historical Shawnee.
+At the same time, evidence and oral traditions also associate Siouan-speaking nations with the Ohio Valley, reflecting the region's complex and multiethnic history.

-The Shawnee considered the Lenape (or Delaware) of the East Coast mid-Atlantic region, who were also Algonquian speaking, to be their "grandfathers".
-The Algonquian nations of present-day Canada, who extended to the interior along the St. Lawrence River and around the Great Lakes from the Atlantic coast, regarded the Shawnee as their southernmost branch.
-Along the East Coast, the Algonquian-speaking tribes were historically located mostly in coastal areas, from Quebec to the Carolinas.
+The Shawnee regarded the Lenape (or Delaware) of the Mid-Atlantic region along the East Coast as their "grandfathers," reflecting a perceived ancestral relationship.
+Other Algonquian nations—particularly those in present-day Canada extending inland along the St. Lawrence River and around the Great Lakes—considered the Shawnee to represent their southernmost branch.
+Along the Atlantic seaboard, Algonquian-speaking tribes were historically concentrated primarily in coastal regions, extending from present-day Quebec southward to the Carolinas.